NipunaMadhushan/big-data-programming/task-3/spark_ml_analysis/README.md

 6. **Access Zeppelin:**
    - Open browser and navigate to: `http://localhost:8089`
+   - No login required (anonymous access enabled by default)

 7. **Import the notebook:**
-   - Click on "Import note" in Zeppelin
+   - Click on "Import note" in Zeppelin UI
-   - Select the JSON notebook file or upload it
+   - Browse and select: `/opt/resources/notebooks/Task3_Evapotranspiration_ML_Analysis.json`
+   - Or upload from your local machine
-   - Run each paragraph sequentially
+   - Run each paragraph sequentially (Shift+Enter)

 ---